YingyiLiu/FinGreen3D/README.md

 - Using the library in other applications

 There are two ways of using FINGREEN3D.
-You can either link it as an external dynamic link library with your frequency-domain potential flow solver, or simply use it to compute values of free-surface Green's function under some prescribed conditions.
+You can either link it as an external dynamic-link library with your frequency-domain potential flow solver, or simply use it to compute values of free-surface Green's function under some prescribed conditions.
 No matter what you do, the calling style is the same and also extremely simple, just by typing:

 CALL FINGREEN3D(R,ZF,ZP,V,WVN,NK,H,GRN,TAG)